pandeytapan/code.kata.python/fluent/chap04/chapter05.md

 ## Accepting Positional-only arguments

-> Works beyond Python 3.8
+> Works with and beyond Python 3.8

 There maybe a situation when we want all our arguments to be the positional only arguments.
 Consider the function definition below that is little weird.